These Stuffed Donuts are a soft, tender yeasted doughnut that is rolled in sugar and then stuffed with a variety of jams, jellies and Nutella!

 - Combine flours, sugar and salt in bain and set aside.

-- In a small pot, melt butter over low heat.
-Whisk in oil then milk and finally eggs and vanilla.
+- In a small pot, melt butter and shortening over low heat.
+Whisk in oil then milk and finally your egg and vanilla.
 Cook over low heat, stirring constantly, until 106°F. Pour into bowl of a stand mixer.

 - Whisk yeast into milk mixture and set aside for 10 minutes.

 - Fit mixer with paddle attachment and add half the flour to the bowl with the yeast/milk mixture.
 Mix on low to combine, then add the remaining flour and mix on low until flour is incorporated.

 - Switch to the dough hook and turn speed to medium high and continue to mix until you can see strands pulling from the sides of the bowl into the center when it is mixing, approximately 12 minutes.
 It will not completely form a smooth dough ball.

 - Spray hands and bowl scraper and form into a ball and place in oiled bowl.
 Do one fold in the bowl: grab one side with both hands and pull up and then fold over to the other side.
 Rotate the bowl and then repeat with all four sides.
 Cover with plastic wrap and bulk proof in the refrigerator for 30 minutes.

 - Gently roll out on a lightly floured surface to approximately ½ inch thick.
 Cut with ring mold (3”) and place on parchment lined baking sheet lightly sprayed with non-stick spray.
 Cut out the holes with a 1” cutter while they are on the baking sheet.
 This will keep them from misshaping.
 Spray surface of doughnuts, wrap with plastic wrap and refrigerate 2 hours.

 - Alternatively to cook immediately: instead of retarding doughnuts in the refrigerator a second time, allow to sit out 30 minutes until doubled in size and then fry.